 Download a Package

-Sometimes, you might want to download a package and keep it in your cache without installing it.
-For example, you might plan to use the downloaded packages.
+Sometimes, you can download a package and keep it in your cache without installing it.
+For example, you can use the downloaded package later.
 To do so, run:

 pacman -Sw vlc